A Rough Guide to the South of France : Top Things to Do in Cannes

 Tinsel Town in the Sun

-It had actually been announced back in 1939 but a certain planetary conflagration sponsored by Herr Hitler put things on hold for a while.
-The Wizard of Oz lost out to the Fuhrer of Berlin as the screening of the American entry that dark September was cancelled amongst the others.
+It had been announced back in 1939 but a certain planetary conflagration sponsored by a certain Herr Hitler put things on hold for a while.
+The Wizard of Oz lost out to the Fuhrer of Berlin as the screening of the American entry that dark September was cancelled among the others.

 Top 5 things to do in Cannes